aguo795-ime/making-journal/journal-pages/week-03.md

 I chose to use the cat as a visual metaphor because characters can communicate emotion very effectively.
 A slight change in colour, expression, or movement can suggest a different mood immediately.
 This made the design more engaging than a conventional chart.
 It also connected well to my interest in brand identity and graphic communication, because the outcome felt closer to a visual identity system than a standard data visualisation.

-My mapping strategy was based on the following ideas: temperature controls colour weather condition controls mood or expression wind controls movement humidity controls visual softness or heaviness
+My mapping strategy translated environmental variables into behavioural visual parameters through the following structure:
+Temperature controlled colour to represent thermal variation across environments.
+Weather conditions influenced mood or facial expression to communicate atmospheric change.
+Wind speed controlled movement to introduce responsiveness into the character interface.
+Humidity affected visual softness or heaviness to suggest differences in environmental density.
+This structure allowed environmental variables to function as behavioural inputs rather than static numerical values.
+This approach positioned live data as an active design material rather than a passive source of information.

-This approach allowed me to transform invisible environmental data into a more intuitive and playful visual language.
+This approach allowed invisible environmental data to become perceptible through character behaviour rather than numerical representation.

 ### What the Work Reveals